SourcePot/asset/README.md

 */
 ```

+## Evaluation web page

 An evaluation web page is provided with this package.
+The webpage allows:
-The webpage allows flexible creation of an asset object, it's conversion to US-Dollars and yearly interest added.
+1. flexible creation of an asset object,
+2. asset conversion to US-Dollars and
+3. adding yearly interest.

 <img src="./assets/evaluation-page.png" alt="Evaluation web page" style="width:100%"/>